norvyll/weather-app/README.md

 # weather-app

-1./ Simple weather app, use https://www.weatherbit.io/ and use Skycons icons.
+1./ Simple weather app, use https://www.weatherbit.io/ API and use Skycons icons.

 2./ Changed the weatherbit (day and night icons) icons to Skycons.